tonyfu97/Digital-Image-Processing/docs/index.md

 ![cover](./images/cover.png)

 ## Introduction
-I relied on OpenCV for my image processing needs.
-Though powerful, setting it up on a new machine was always cumbersome, requiring complex installation and linking processes.
-Plus, OpenCV's extensive set of features often felt overwhelming, making it difficult to manage and understand specific algorithm implementations.
+I used to rely on OpenCV for image processing tasks.
+It's powerful, but getting it set up on a new computer was always a bit of a headache.
+Plus, it has so many features that it was hard to keep track of everything.

-That's when I discovered CImg—a refreshingly simple library that encapsulates everything into **a single header file**.
-This approach means I can copy the header into my project and start using it immediately, without the hassle.
-I have also always wanted to learn more about the inner workings and design patterns of image processing libraries.
-CImg's simplicity makes it a great candidate for this purpose.
+Then I found CImg.
+What's cool about it is that it's all in one header file.
+That means you can just drop it into your project and get going.
 This [repository](https://github.com/tonyfu97/Digital-Image-Processing) will document my journey and the insights I gain along the way.

 ## References